AdobeDocs/experience-cloud.en/help/website-implementation/pages/id-service.md

     ![Go to the Extensions Catalog](../assets/images/extensions-goToExtensionsCatalog.png)

+1. Note the variety of extensions that are available in the Catalog

 1. In the filter at the top, type "id" to filter the Catalog

 1. On the card for the Experience Cloud ID Service, click **[!UICONTROL Install]**

     ![Install the ID Service Extension](../assets/images/idservice-install.png)

+1. Note that your Experience Cloud Organization ID has been auto-detected for you.

 1. Leave all of the default settings and click **[!UICONTROL Save to Library and Build]**

     ![Save the extension](../assets/images/idservice-save.png)

->[!NOTE] Each version of the ID Service extension comes with a specific version of VisitorAPI.js.
+>[!NOTE] Each version of the ID Service extension comes with a specific version of VisitorAPI.js which is noted in the extension description.
 You update the VisitorAPI.js version by updating the ID Service extension.

 ### Validate the Extension

-The ID Service extension is one of the few Launch extensions that makes a request without having to use a rule action to make the request.
+The ID Service extension is one of the few Launch extensions that makes a request without having to use a rule action.
 The extension will automatically make a request to the ID Service on the first page load of the first visit to a website.
 Once the ID has been requested, it will be stored in a first party cookie beginning with "AMCV_".

 **To validate the ID Service extension**